mozilla/data-docs/src/concepts/external_data_integration_using_fivetran.md

 ## Getting access

 Access to Fivetran is limited to Mozilla employees.
 By default, users do not have permissions to create or access connectors.
-To gain access, create a task in [Jira under the DSRE project](https://mozilla-hub.atlassian.net/jira/software/c/projects/DSRE/issues/).
+To gain access, create a task in [Jira under the DENG project](https://mozilla-hub.atlassian.net/jira/software/c/projects/DENG/issues/).

-Fivetran can be accessed using your Mozilla LDAP credentials through `sso.mozilla.com`.
+Fivetran can be accessed using your Mozilla LDAP credentials through [`sso.mozilla.com`](https://sso.mozilla.com/).

 ## Architecture